shadabsk/Artificial-Intelligence-Lab/Readme.md

 * Follow the on-screen instruction for input syntax, simply run bfs.py and dfs.py respectively.

 ### Implementation of A Star Search Technique.
-* Python implementation A star Search algorithm.
+* Python implementation of A star Search algorithm.
 * Requires python interpreter.
 * Follow the on-screen instruction for input syntax, simply run Astar.py.